-Source: The Applicant price of filaments sold to unrelated customers
+Source: The Applicant price of filament sold to unrelated customers

-Note: To maintain confidentiality actual figures has been indexed w.r.t. the figure of domestic like product's price of the period Jan-Mar 2022 by taking it equal to 100
+Note: In order to maintain confidentiality actual figures has been indexed w.r.t.. the figure of domestic like product price of the period Jan-Mar 2022.

-31.3.3.2 The above table shows that the domestic industry faced price depression throughout the POI except two quarters i.e. July-September 2022 April-June 2023.
+28.3.3.2 The above table shows that the domestic industry faced price depression throughout the POI except two quarters i.e. July-September 2022 April-June 2023.
 Investigation has shown that the landed cost of investigated product was at the highest-level during July-September 2022 quarter (Table-IX supra), due to which the Applicant was able to increase price of the domestic like product, resultantly there was no price depression in this quarter.

-31.3.4 Price Suppression
+28.3.4 Price Suppression

-31.3.4.1 Information/data on cost to make and sell and prices of domestic like product during the POI are provided in the following table.
+28.3.4.1 Information/data on cost to make and sell and prices of domestic like product during the POI are provided in the following table.